Skyscanner/backpack/native/packages/react-native-bpk-styles/readme.md

 ### API

-The `gradients.primary` function takes an optional argument indicating the direction of the gradient.
+The `gradients.primary` function takes an optional argument indicating the direction(given by the start to end) of the gradient.
 The valid directions are avaialble in `gradients.ANGLES` and are:

 + `ANGLES.down`
 + `ANGLES.right`